boydDuffie/boydDuffie/README.md

 - 🤟 Pronouns: he/him
 - ⚡ Fun fact - when I'm not coding I'm a:
    -  Digital artist 🎨
-   -  Avid reader of fantasy 📚 🤓
+   -  Enjoyer of epic fantasy novels 📚 🤓
    -  Gym-junkie 💪 🏋️

 <!--